 If you purchase feta cheese already crumbled, use a fork to further crumble larger pieces.
 It’s not absolutely necessary, but it does allow the wonderful cheese flavor to be more evenly distributed.

 Pan variations for Baked Zucchini and Egg

 This recipe can be made in mini muffin tins or regular muffin tins.
-It could even be doubled and baked in a 8 or 9 inch square baking dish.
+It could even be doubled and baked in an 8 or 9-inch square baking dish.

-Adjust the cook time accordingly.
+Adjust the cooking time accordingly.
 The center should be cooked through and firm.
-Add about 5 minutes to the cook time for regular sized muffins.
+Add about 5 minutes to the cooking time for regular-sized muffins.

 How to Freeze Zucchini Egg Muffins